 Economic Hardship: Fencing

 It is illegal for Raleigh residents to tether their dogs for more than 3 hours a day, using a rope, chain or other line for restraining a dog.
+Other cities and towns may have similar restrictions, so please contact your local government for rules and regulations.
 If you cannot bring your dog inside and cannot afford fencing, consider contacting the Coalition to Unchain Dogs

 If you are about to deploy, contact national organizations like Guardian Angels for Soldiers' Pet